monikakaron/feeling-responsive/pages/pages-root-folder/index.md

   image: Widget-1-Cloque-712x400.jpg
   text: >-
-    Every good portfolio website has a blog with fresh news, thoughts and develop&shy;ments of your activities. <em>Kabom Bikers Dream in Portugal</em> offers you a fully functional blog with an archive page to give readers a quick overview of all your posts.
+    Every good portfolio website has a blog with fresh news, thoughts and developments of your activities. <em>Kabom Bikers Dream in Portugal</em>
+    offers you a fully functional blog with an archive page to give readers a quick overview of all your posts.
 widget2:
   title: Why use this theme?
   url: 'http://phlow.github.io/feeling-responsive/info/'